Uniquely Beautiful Hikes Near NYC From Easy to Hard

 If you’re interested in exploring more of our beautiful New York State, here are some of our top New York travel guides to continue reading:

-A Note On Outdoor Racism in New York & Gatekeeping
+A Note On Classism & Racism in the New York Outdoors

 Gatekeeping is when someone or some people limit others from certain spaces, information, hobbies, or activities.
 Many gatekeepers take it upon themselves to decide who should have access to the New York outdoors.
-You’ll see this is particularly rampant in much of New York, from hiking trails in upstate New York to pockets of Long Island.
+You’ll see this from hiking trails in upstate New York to pockets of Long Island.

-Thus, many outdoor spaces in New York State are intentionally kept secret so that others do not gain access to these natural wonders and spaces.
-It sounds innocuous initially, but there is a real disdain that many of us experience from villagers who do not want “outsiders” in these public parks.
+Thus, many outdoor spaces in New York State are intentionally gatekept so that others do not gain access to these natural wonders and spaces.
+It sounds innocuous initially, but there is a rude disdain that many of us experience from villagers who do not want “outsiders” in these public parks.
 Yes– you read that right.
 They do not want us in the public spaces towards which we New Yorkers all pay taxes.

-The prejudice is worse if you’re from New York City; and if you’re a person of color?
+The prejudice is even harsher if you’re from New York City; and if you’re a person of color?
 Forget it.
-The disdain and nasty comments on my Tik Tok videos, Facebook posts, and New York blog articles that I’ve received from racist residents of Upstate New York telling me “you’re not welcome here” or “GO AWAY!” or “Dominicans are [insert something racist and unwelcoming].”
+The nasty comments on my Tik Tok videos, Facebook posts, and New York blog articles that I’ve received from residents of Upstate New York telling me “GO AWAY!” or “Dominicans are [insert something racist and unwelcoming].”
 It’s particularly jarring to hear after a joyous day embracing the healing properties of nature.
 We all deserve access to the outdoors.

 Read more: Five Reasons Why You Should Keep Geotagging